Personal finance is an exciting hobby and topic.

-Choosing a niche for your new personal finance blog is a CRUCIAL part of the process.
+Choosing a niche for your blog is a CRUCIAL part of the process.

-If your topic is too broad, such as focusing on “personal finance” in general, you’ll find it hard to lock down an audience of people who are interested in your content.
+If your topic is too broad, such as focusing on “personal finance” in general, you’ll find it hard to target an audience of people interested in your content.

-For instance, if one of your readers is only interested in personal finance advice for millennials, then they won’t read your blog regularly since you will also be talking about other stuff like “how to help married couples learn how to budget their money”.
+For instance, if one of your readers is only interested in personal finance advice for millennials, they won’t read your blog regularly because you’ll be blogging about other topics like “how married couples budget their money.”

 The great thing about the personal finance niche is that it’s a HUGE and EVERGREEN NICHE.